sparkflows/sparkflows-docs/docs/installation/loadbalancer/aws-app-loadbalancer.rst

 AWS Application Load Balancer
 ===========================

-This document explains the steps for creating "Application Load Balancer" in AWS and configuring it for Fire Insights.
+This document explains the steps for creating ``Application Load Balancer`` in AWS and configuring it for Fire Insights.

 Below are steps involved in creating application load balancer in AWS: